What We Do

 - Help Me Grow Project - an opportunity to ask questions about how your child is growing and learning with a Help Me Grow educator.
 Everyone who participates will receive learning activities that you and your child can do together at home.

 - Parents Helping Parents Support Groups – a place to talk about your parenting and family stresses with other parents and caregivers.
-Meetings held every Monday at 6:30 p.m.
+Meetings are held every Monday at 6:30 p.m.
 One in English and one in Portuguese.
 Childcare provided!

 Resource and Referrals